Neuro-Vision Rehabilitation in Delhi

 Comprehensive Neuro-Visual Assessment

-A structured remote assessment covering visual acuity, confrontation fields, oculomotor function, binocular vision, reading performance, and visual-perceptual processing - establishing a comprehensive baseline of visual deficits for the Delhi patient.
-We review all available medical reports from AIIMS, RML, or Max to contextualise the neurological event and its visual consequences.
+Remote assessment covering confrontation fields, oculomotor function, binocular vision, reading performance, and visual-perceptual processing - establishing a full deficit baseline.
+We review all medical reports from the treating Delhi hospital to contextualise the neurological event.

 Rehabilitation Plan and Team Integration

-We produce a detailed clinical report for the rehabilitation team in Delhi - neurologist, physiotherapist, occupational therapist - and agree an integrated plan.
-For families managing recovery at home in South Delhi or Gurgaon, our report helps family members understand what we are treating and why.
-We do not treat vision in isolation from the broader recovery.
+A detailed clinical report is produced for the neurologist, physiotherapist, and OT.
+For families managing recovery in South Delhi or Gurgaon, this report explains what we are treating and why - ensuring vision rehabilitation integrates with the broader recovery, not around it.

 Visual Field Rehabilitation

-For hemianopia and quadrantanopia, we use systematic border training and structured saccadic scanning strategies to improve exploration of the affected field region.
-The goal is maximal functional use of residual vision and compensatory scanning that enables safe mobility - including the ability to navigate Delhi home environments and eventually streets.
+Systematic border training and saccadic scanning strategies improve functional use of the affected field region for hemianopia and quadrantanopia patients.
+The goal is compensatory scanning that enables safe home navigation, reading, and eventually outdoor mobility.

 Why Delhi Families Choose Our Neuro-Vision Rehabilitation

-My mother had a stroke at AIIMS and was discharged with physiotherapy - her eyes seem normal but she is bumping into things on her left side.
+My mother had a stroke and her eyes seem normal but she is bumping into things on her left side.
 Who should she see?

 What visual problems are most common after stroke?